okok147/Flutter-UI-Reality/gardener_01/README.md

 Water your seed.

 # Suggestions
-Very hard coding,would improve the coding skils in next project.
+Very hard coding,would improve the coding skill in next project.

 ## Getting Started